+1 The Board concluded that when the Bureau acts under No. 9.62 following a request for assistance from an administration under No. 9.60 and in the absence of a response from the concerned administration within thirty days of the Bureau’s telefax under No. 9.61, the Bureau shall immediately send a reminder providing an additional fifteen day period for the response.

+2 If the administration fails to inform the Bureau of its agreement or its disagreement together with information concerning its own assignments on which its disagreement is based within fifteen days after the reminder, the provisions of Nos.
+9.48 and 9.49 shall apply.
+Subsequently, the Bureau shall communicate to the concerned administration the application of Nos.
+9.48 and 9.49 and provide a copy of that communication to the administration requesting for assistance.

-With respect to an administration not responding, an administration having applied the procedure shall be regarded as having successfully completed the procedure of this Article with respect to assignment for which there was no response.
+3 Consequently, with respect to the administration not responding, the administration having applied the procedure shall be regarded as having successfully completed the procedure of this Article with respect to the assignments for which there was no response.

+4 The Bureau shall apply No. 9.61 only if an administration with which coordination is sought fails to give its agreement or its disagreement together with information concerning its own assignments on which its disagreement is based.
+This information may be the reference to the previous publications including concerned assignments.
+In case of requests for assistance due to other difficulties in coordination, No. 13.1 shall apply.

 Reasons: Taking into consideration the serious regulatory effects of the application of Nos.9.48 and 9.49, and in order to ensure that the concerned administration is fully aware of these consequences, the Bureau currently sends a reminder providing an additional 15 day period for a response after the end of the 30-day period specified in Nos.
 9.47 and 9.62.
 In accordance with the decision of the Radio Regulation Board at its 65th meeting (See Item 12 of Document RRB14-1/16) the draft Rule of Procedure is proposed to include this practice in the Rules of Procedure.